 Cities like Chengdu, Hefei, Wuhan, and other massive cities have experienced tremendous GDP growth in the last few years, resulting in populations with higher disposable income and desires for higher-tier goods and services.

 One of the key indicators for the growing importance of lower-tier cities is the rate of population growth in first-tier cities.
 Due to government initiatives and rising costs of living population growth has been slowing dramatically in recent years, with Shanghai actually shrinking since 2015.
-While urbanization is expected to continue it will likely see it’s greatest growth in lower tier cities.
+While urbanization is expected to continue it will likely see it’s the greatest growth in lower-tier cities.

 One company that’s truly shown the value of targeting lower tier cities is the now #2 most popular e-commerce app in China, Pinduoduo.
 Pinduoduo is an e-commerce platform that offers group buy offers and bargaining built into its platform.
 By strategically avoiding 1st tier cities to avoid competition with JD.com and Taobao Pinduoduo was able to build itself into a platform with over 385 million monthly active users in just 3 years.